 Can the Victim Drop the Case?

 Many people ask me if the victim can drop the case.
 The victim in an assault case has an important role in determining how the case unfolds.
+As mentioned above, this is a victim driven justice system.
+Prosecutors will listen to the injured party in an assault case.
+Prosecutors will evaluate and weigh their desires.
 What the victim wants can affect plea negotiations significantly.
-This will be to either the benefit or the detriment of the defendant in any given case.
+This depends on the circumstances of the case.
+What the injured party wants to do will be to either the benefit or the detriment of the defendant in any given case.
 In many of the cases involving people who are dating or married, the victim wants to drop the charges.
 For instance, in many cases involving two people who are dating one person will call the police intending to just stop the fight.
 The person who called the police never intended that an arrest or a criminal case arise.
 Things can get out of control very quickly.
 In these cases, there are things that can be done.
 Often, if the victim does not want to prosecution, they will come by the office and sign a sworn statement to that effect.
 In the course of plea negotiations, I will present this statement to prosecutors.
 This statement is called an affidavit of non-prosecution.
 These statements will hold weight and can result in a dismissal, although not always.
 Sometimes the prosecutor will have enough evidence and will decide to go forward despite the victim's wishes.
 In any case.